notchahm/js_speedcube_scrambler/README.md

 ## Using
 This javascript module can be used either by importing into a web page or running as a backend application through node.js.
-All of the basic functionality is available through a single import of ``cube.js``.
+Installation of the module is availabe through npm by executing the command ``npm i js_speedcube_scrambler`` All of the basic functionality is available through a single import

 For frontend web applications, the simplest way to use it is importing via HTML ``<script src="cube.js">`` tag.
 See ``index.html`` as a working example of how it can be integrated into a web page.

-For backend web applications, simply ``require('cube');`` within a node.js script to import it as a module.
-See ``cube.test.js`` as an example.
+For backend web applications, simply ``require('js_speedcube_scrambler');`` within a node.js script to import it as a module.
+See ``node_example.js`` as an example.

-The future plan is to make this project available as an npm package.
-Until then, installation is a manual process of copying the source files to your project.
+A functional demo of a webpage with a simple 3x3 scramble generator is available [here](https://notchahm.github.io/js_speedcube_scrambler/)

+## Roadmap
+- Better lookup table caching
+- C++ webassembly implementation
+- 3D cube representation via WebGL
+- Other puzzles (other NxN, Skewb, etc)

 ## Contributing
 I'm a fan of both the coding community and the cubing community.
-Collaboration is welcome, just reach out to me through GitHub.
+Collaboration is welcome, just reach out to me (notchahm) through GitHub.